tekielee/photo-gallery-block/readme.txt

 With admin page option to add Unsplash access key and search terms.
 API access key, terms, and images are saved in the wp_option table.
 The options data will pulled out as default settings.
 The images will be display in the frontend.
 It also is being displayed in the page itself when searching for images.
+Currently, Unsplash access key featrue is not saving.

 == Installation ==